Ethereum is no longer absent: Virtuals ACP opens the door to the AI trillion-dollar economy

 Like Cosmos’ IBC, ACP provides the foundational interoperability layer for all Agents.

-Transformation Two: Multi-Framework Synergy — ACP as the ERC Standard for Agent Developers
+Transformation Two: Multi-framework synergy—ACP as the ERC standard for Agent developers

-Can Virtuals Be Considered a Layer 1?
+Can Virtuals be seen as a Layer 1?

-ACP is a protocol, connecting different ecosystems.
+ACP is the protocol, connecting diverse ecosystems.

 But Virtuals itself defies easy categorization.